 21-27 St Katharine's Street

 The order of recovery gets withdrawn if the challenge is a success.
-That also means bailiffs will not be able to seize any of your property.
+That also means the bailiffs will not be able to seize any of your property.

-This procedure for making a late challenge is also called an 'out of time' challenge to the order of recovery.
+Note: The procedure for making a late challenge is also called an 'out of time' challenge to the order of recovery.

-The type of penalty charge notice that you received determines which 'out of time' form you need to use:
+The type of penalty charge notice that you received determines which 'out of time form' you need to use:

-The next step is for the authorities to stop any action by bailiffs while they consider the 'out of time'.
+The next step is for the authorities to stop any recovery action by bailiffs while they consider the 'out of time'.
 The cessation takes place by the council or the authority that issued your PCN.

 Several things happen if an 'out of time' challenge gets accepted.
 First of all, the bailiffs must return any property that they seized.
 The council or authority must then decide the next step if the challenge is successful.